jazzband/django-constance/docs/backends.rst

     python manage.py migrate database

-.. info:: If you're upgrading Constance to 1.0 and use Django 1.7 or higher
+.. note:: If you're upgrading Constance to 1.0 and use Django 1.7 or higher
           please make sure to let the migration system know that you've already created the tables for the database backend.